 Our physicians in the Department of Physical Medicine & Rehabilitation, referred to as pediatric physiatrists, assist patients in overcoming functional impairments and medical limitations due to injury or disease.
-Our goal is to help children increase their independence and to live within the least restrictive means through a number of specialized services housed within our freestanding, family-friendly rehabilitation hospital.
+Our goal is to help children increase their independence in the least restrictive environment through a number of specialized services housed within our freestanding, family-friendly rehabilitation hospital.

 Our pediatric physiatrists provide comprehensive evaluations and collaborate with the family’s pediatrician and the other specialists to coordinate individualized care plans for children with lifelong or disabling conditions.
 We also provide parental education to help families better understand their children’s conditions, what to expect functionally moving forward, and how to help the child continue rehabilitation at home.

 If your child needs additional expertise, we collaborate closely with Cleveland Clinic Children’s specialists and are fully backed by the resources of the world-renowned Cleveland Clinic.

 Cleveland Clinic Children’s Hospital for Rehabilitation is staffed by professionals who are solely focused on children who require specialized medical attention and intensive therapies.
 It is also one of a select few accredited by the Commission on Accreditation of Rehabilitation Facilities (CARF), freestanding pediatric specialty hospitals in the United States.

 Our pediatric pain rehabilitation program is the first pediatric interdisciplinary pain rehabilitation program accredited by CARF.
 Most patients leave the pain rehabilitation program with a higher level of function and a renewed integration into their communities.